sujithkumarpagolu/calculator-/README.md

 # calculator-
-using machine learning we develop this project
+using fullstack  we develop this project